jeffbecraft/VibeCoding_BaseballAnalysis/GUI_GUIDE.md

 - "Top 20 home run leaders in 2024"
 - "Show the top 5 batting average leaders"

+### Team-Specific Queries
+- "Top 10 home run leaders for the Yankees in 2025"
+- "Show me the Orioles batting average leaders"
+- "Who are the top 5 RBI leaders for the Dodgers?"
+- "Top ERA leaders for the Red Sox in 2024"

+### League-Specific Queries
+- "Top ERA leaders in the American League for 2025"
+- "National League stolen base leaders in 2024"
+- "Show me the top 15 batting average leaders in the AL"
+- "Who are the NL home run leaders?"

 ## Supported Statistics

 ### Hitting Statistics